Takeshi Honda (animator): Career

 Honda moved to Tokyo from Ishikawa Prefecture to work in the animation industry after graduating from high school.

 After a brief stint at small studios such as Atelier Giga, he joined Gainax, where Hideaki Anno and Yoshiyuki Sadamoto worked.

-He debuted as an animation director in 1990 with Nadia: The Secret of Blue Water at the tender age of 22, but then quit and moved to Studio AIC.
+He debuted as an animation director in 1990 with Nadia: The Secret of Blue Water at 22, but then quit and moved to Studio AIC.

 However, Gainax soon recalled him to work on Uru in Blue.
 When the project fell through, he joined Neon Genesis Evangelion.
 He left Gainax again after the two Evangelion movies released in 1997.

 After leaving Gainax, Honda began to work with other famous directors in the animation industry besides Anno, such as Satoshi Kon (Perfect Blue, Tokyo Godfathers, Millennium Actress), Mamoru Oshii (Ghost in the Shell 2: Innocence, The Sky Crawlers), Hiroyuki Okiura (Jin-Roh: The Wolf Brigade) and Kōji Morimoto (The Animatrix: Beyond).

 In 2007, he worked as character designer and chief animation director on Den-noh Coil, the directorial debut of Mitsuo Iso, with whom he worked on Neon Genesis Evangelion.
 However, he quarreled with Iso and dropped out after the first half of the series.
 (Note: Honda was credited as chief animation director until the final episode, but was actually absent for the second half of the series.
 His work was taken over by Toshiyuki Inoue and Yoshimi Itazu.)

 Honda soon afterwards joined Khara, which was newly established by Anno after he left Gainax, and worked with him again on the Rebuild of Evangelion film series.